-- Uttered Words of Arcane Power (Double, Everyone): Add 1 to Attack and Strength of the next attack for this fighter with range 3” or less.
+- Uttered Words of Arcane Power (Double, Everyone): Add 1 to Attack and Strength of the next melee attack.

 - Vulcharc (Double, Acolyte with Vulcarch): Pick an enemy fighter within 20” of this fighter, until the end of the battle round it cannot disengage.

-- Guided by the Past (Triple, all Tzaangors Enlightened): Add half the value of this ability (rounded up) to the damage of hits and critical hits for the next attack action with range 3” or less targeting an enemy fighter that already activated this battle round.
+- Guided by the Past (Triple, all Tzaangors Enlightened): Add up to 6 to the damage of hits and critical hits for the next melee attack action targeting an enemy fighter that already activated this battle round.

-- Master of Destiny (Triple, all Leaders): Until the end of the battle round add the value of this ability (to a maximum of 6) to any ability used by a fighter within 6” of the leader.
+- Master of Destiny (Triple, all Leaders): Add the value of this ability (to a maximum of 6) to any ability used by a fighter within 12” of the leader.

 Strategy and Tactics for the Tzeentch Arcanites Warband

-The Tzaangors on disc give the warband extreme mobility with 10” flying movement and the 20” range of the Skyfires but even the infantry with movement between 5 and 4” have decent speed.
+The Tzaangors on disc give the warband extreme mobility with 10” flying movement and the 20” shooting range of the Skyfires; but even the infantry with movement between 5″ and 4” have decent speed.

-This warband has good ranged options, from the 20” of the Skyfires, the 10” of the Acolytes and the 2” of most other Tzaangors, that allows them to soften the enemies before closing the gap and finish them at close distance.
+This warband has good ranged options, from the 20” of the Skyfires, the 15” of the Acolytes and most Leaders and the 2” of most Tzaangors, that allows them to soften the enemies before closing the gap and finish them at close distance.